Spanish prime minister Mariano Rajoy has managed to get his budget through Congress with the smallest possible majority.

 176 out of 350 deputies voted in favor of his spending plan.

-The liberal Ciudadanos threw in their lot with Rajoy’s conservative People’s Party.
+The liberal Citizens threw in their lot with Rajoy’s conservative People’s Party.

 In doing so, they risk the ire of voters in their home state of Catalonia, where Rajoy is reviled for blocking an independence referendum.

 But they ought to be thanked by center-right voters elsewhere.
-Had the Ciudadanos not backed Rajoy, Spain might have had to call snap elections, the third in as many years.
+Had the Citizens not backed Rajoy, Spain might have had to call snap elections, the third in as many years.

-To put him over the top, Rajoy seduced small regionalist parties: the Christian democratic Basque Nationalist Party, the conservative Canaries Coalition and the center-left New Canaries.
-The three have seven seats in Congress between them.
+To put him over the top, Rajoy seduced small regional parties: the center-right Basque Nationalist Party and Canaries Coalition, and the center-left New Canaries.
+The three have seven seats in Congress.

 More forceful opposition

-The far-left Podemos and separatist parties voted against the budget.
+The far-left Podemos (“We Can”) and separatist parties voted against the budget.

 It wasn’t entirely certain the mainstream Socialists would too.
 They allowed Rajoy to stay in power last year by abstaining from his investiture — but only after moderates had forced out the party leader, Pedro Sánchez.